-Upon her return home she linked up with the University of the Free State to do post-graduate work.
-She is now a fulltime staff member at the university.
-Having experienced the failings of conventional schooling, Smith’s goal is to make life easier for other deaf people to navigate society by prioritising forward-thinking research.
-One of her most notable breakthroughs was partnering with leading experts to prove that cochlear implantation and deaf education are cost-effective across Sub-Saharan Africa.
+Upon her return home Smith’s career went from strength to strength as she received numerous accolades, including the Golden Key International Honour Chapter Award.
+She is now a fulltime staff member at the University of Free State in the Faculty of Health Sciences in the Department of Otorhinolaryngology (the study of diseases of the ear, nose, and throat).
+Having experienced the failings of conventional schooling, Smith’s goal is to make life easier for other people with deafness and hearing loss to navigate society by prioritising forward-thinking research, while also raising awareness.
+One of her most notable breakthroughs was partnering with leading international academic experts to conduct research on various topics around deafness and hearing loss.
 But there’s a key ingredient to Smith’s personal success that has no hope of being defined in books: her unwavering spirit.
 She has become a pioneer in her field by believing that every day presents new opportunity.